phoenixframework/phoenix/guides/testing/testing_controllers.md

 end
 ```

-It simples access the `index` path, asserts we got a JSON response with status 200 and that it contains a "data" key with an empty list, as we have no articles to return.
+It simply accesses the `index` path, asserts we got a JSON response with status 200 and that it contains a "data" key with an empty list, as we have no articles to return.

 That was quite boring.
 Let's look at something more interesting.